Al-Haqbani/z/README.md

 In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).

 When commit scanning is enabled, GitHub results also include leaked secrets found in commit messages and diffs, allowing detection of tokens in deleted files.
+An optional **Deep Scan** mode searches GitHub issues in addition to code and commits for more thorough coverage.

-The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
+The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/) and expanded with rules from [iwatchr.iscan.today](https://iwatchr.iscan.today/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.
 Additional generic patterns inspired by [Search for all leaked keys](https://github.com/Lu3ky13/Search-for-all-leaked-keys-secrets-using-one-regex-) help detect common password or API key assignments.
 Recent updates also integrate private key signatures (RSA, DSA, EC and PGP) and JWT formats.
 All patterns are combined into a single master regex so scanning large files is much faster while still labeling each leak by type.

 To further reduce false positives, matches are filtered using a small entropy check.
 Short or low‑entropy strings are ignored unless they resemble real credentials.